XRPLF/xrpl-dev-portal/content/tutorials/quickstart/transfer-nftokens.md

 To create a NFToken sell offer:

 1. Enter the **Amount** of the sell offer in drops (millionths of an XRP).
 2. Set the **Flags** field to _1_.
 3. Enter the **Token ID** of the NFToken you want to sell.
+4. Optionally, enter a number of days until **Expiration**.
-4. Click **Create Sell Offer**.
+5. Click **Create Sell Offer**.

-The important piece of information in the response is the Token Offer Index, labeled as _Index,_ which is used to accept the sell offer.
+The important piece of information in the response is the Token Offer Index, labeled as _nft_offer_index,_ which is used to accept the sell offer.